logo

 Conclusion

-With the advancement in healthcare and technology, the average American today is living longer than ever.
+With the advancements in healthcare and technology, the average American today lives longer than ever.
 So, it’s very important to have a stream of income that can grow safely and steadily and have the ability to provide a guaranteed income during the retirement years.
-This not only helps you to mitigate the risk of outliving your income but also ensures that you continue to live a decent life even in your retirement.
+This not only helps you mitigate the risk of outliving your income but also ensures that you continue to live a decent life even in your retirement.

 The MassMutual American Legend 7 is one such annuity that helps you grow your savings with much less risk.
-Through its higher cap and participation rates, and optional riders, It offers principal protection and the opportunity to participate risk-free in the market index, providing a stream of guaranteed income and even legacy planning!
+Through its higher cap and participation rates, as well as optional riders, it offers principal protection and the opportunity to participate risk-free in the market index, providing a stream of guaranteed income and even legacy planning.
+If you are considering buying a Fixed Indexed Annuity that works best for both income growth and guaranteed lifetime income, the MassMutual American Legend 7 Fixed Indexed Annuity may be a decent product to look after.